OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 ## Summary

 Account lockout mechanisms are used to mitigate brute force attacks.
-Some of the attacks that can be protected by using lockout mechanism:
+Some of the attacks that can be defeated by using lockout mechanism:

-- Login password or username guessing attack
+- Login password or username guessing attack.
-- Code guessing on any 2FA functionality (Security questions as well)
+- Code guessing on any 2FA functionality or Security Questions.

  Account lockout mechanisms require a balance between protecting accounts from unauthorized access and protecting users from being denied authorized access.
 Accounts are typically locked after 3 to 5 unsuccessful attempts and can only be unlocked after a predetermined period of time, via a self-service unlock mechanism, or intervention by an administrator.